ClearTax/ct-myinvoice/README.md

   useEffect(() => {
     // Create the iframe using the package's function
-    // Here you can either send width - height or you can send style object
+    // Here you can either send width - height or you can send style object const iframe = renderClearCustomerPortal({
-    // Iframe src will be cleartax domain you want to load const iframe = renderClearCustomerPortal({
       width: '600',
       height: '400',